Digital Transformation Guide: Reshaping Your Business to Meet the Digital Age

 What is the agenda of digital transformation?
 We at AltexSoft consider the holistic transformation approach that consolidates the change in four main business aspects.

-- Transforming core operations from physical to digital: choosing the path of digital transformation by either reshaping how the value is delivered or what is delivered
+- Core operations: transforming them from physical to digital by either reshaping how the value is delivered or what is delivered

 - Experience: reconsidering the customer/partner and employee experience as a solid experience-feedback mechanism

-- Digital Infrastructure: adoption of available cloud-based tools to operate software, build and seamlessly integrate new applications, store/retrieve data, and compute
+- IT infrastructure: adoption of available cloud-based tools to operate software, build and seamlessly integrate new applications, store/retrieve data, and compute

 - Information management and analytics: building a data-driven organization where decision-making relies heavily on insights obtained from gathered data

-Path 1: Transforming how you deliver.
 This path entails the change in an operating model to augment the existing workflow without redefining the bottom line proposition.
-It usually marries up with industries where the product is mostly physical, customers don’t expect drastic change in terms of the value proposition, and revenue is generated beyond digital means.
+It usually marries up with industries where the product is mostly physical, customers don’t expect a drastic change in terms of the value proposition, and revenue is generated beyond digital means.

 Case study: Gamification and engagement marketing startup

-In cooperation with a partner, AltexSoft developed a gamification and engagement marketing platform that helped clients to take this first path of transforming the delivery value.
+In cooperation with a partner, AltexSoft developed a gamification and engagement marketing platform that helped clients to take this first step on the path of transforming the delivery value.
 The platform allows retail, healthcare, and casino businesses to gamify their discount campaigns.
 As customers purchase physical products and services, they can participate in digital discount campaigns and become more engaged with the brands.
+Companies, from their side, could assess their campaigns and better match reward propositions to different segments of the audience.
 Read the full case study.

 Case study: Pawnshop cloud-based management environment

 Choosing the path shouldn’t be based only on the degree of digital disruption.
-While mobility and digital expectations of customers are critical, organizations should consider the strategic decisions on other players and availability to shift legacy and physical processes to digital ones.
+While mobility and digital expectations of customers are critical, organizations should consider the strategic decisions on other players and availability of shifting legacy and physical processes to digital ones.

 Back in 2010, Esteban Kolsky, an enterprise advisor and the founder of ThinkJar, introduced the concept of Experience Continuum, which is built around a social business model.